 Tampering with a Witness

 Tampering with a Witness involves intimidation of a witness, victim or informant.
 Because the State has to prove that the intimidation or force used against the witness related to the witnesses testimony, this can be difficult for the State to prove where the person charged and the witness know each other because an altercation between the two people may have nothing to do with the testimony. for example, the State could charge a husband of tampering with a witness when he is charged with domestic battery on his wife, and the wife alleges that the husband intimidated her not to testify.
 However, there may be a divorce proceeding, allegations of infidelity, or many other reasons why an altercation between to two arises.
-Give the experienced Jacksonville criminal defense lawyers of SLG Law a call to discuss your particular case.
+Give the experienced Jacksonville criminal defense lawyer of LGL a call to discuss your particular case.

 Tampering with a Witness is defined in Florida Statute Section 914.22(1).
 To prove Tampering with a Witness, the State must prove:

 - You knowingly used or attempted to use intimidation or physical force against the victim, or

 - you knowingly threatened or attempted to threaten the victim, or